hpc-io/vol-pnetcdf/cdf/doc/VOL_Milestone.md

 The [Common Data Format (CDF)](https://cdf.gsfc.nasa.gov/) [1] is a self-describing data format for the storage of both scalar and multidimensional data.
 Like HDF5 [4], CDF aims to provide users with both performance and inter-platform portability.
 [Parallel netCDF (PnetCDF)](http://cucis.ece.northwestern.edu/projects/PnetCDF/) [2] is a parallel I/O library for accessing files stored in CDF-1, 2, and 5 formats.
 It was originally introduced in 2003 as an alternative to the existing [Network Common Data Form (NetCDF)](https://www.unidata.ucar.edu/software/netcdf/) library from Unidata [3], which only allowed users to read and write CDF-formatted data in serial at the time.
 Since the introduction of versions 4.0 and 4.1 of Unidata's library, netCDF has supported parallel I/O through both HDF5 and PnetCDF backends, respectively.
 This means that netCDF-4 is able to read and write files in either HDF5 or CDF format.

 The goal of this work is to enable read-only interoperability between the HDF5 library and CDF-formatted data.
 To this end, we have implemented a Virtual Object Layer (VOL) connector, allowing user applications to read CDF data using the HDF5 API.
-In this document, we will present the implementation details of the CDF VOL prototype, and discuss opportunities to improve its functionality and performance in future iterations.
+In this document, we will present the implementation details of the CDF VOL (CDFVL) prototype, and discuss opportunities to improve its functionality and performance in future iterations.
 We also provide instructions for building and running a simple benchmark example.

 ### The Virtual Object Layer in HDF5